Terra-Isles-Roleplay/trp-docs/docs/start.md

 !!! tip
-    Check your kybinds in Settings - FiveM.
+    Check your keybinds in Settings - FiveM.
 Most of our sripts allow you set your own key binds.
 You can also remove some of the keybinds that you dont use.